moj-analytical-services/geoharmonise/README.md

 ### geocheck()

-This function will compare a sumbitted vector of area names to a specified ONS list.
+This function will compare a submitted vector of area names to a specified ONS list.

 ```r
 checklist <- geocheck(names = data$local_authority, area_type = "Local Authority", ONS_filedate = "01-Apr-20")